krishkrishna03/mini-projects/Note Taking App/README.md

   folder: String,    // one of the FOLDERS array values
   pinned: Boolean,
   created: String,   // "YYYY-MM-DD"
-  deleted: Boolean   // true = in Trash
+  deleted: Boolean   // mirrors isDeleted on the backend }
-}
 ```

+The frontend uses `deleted` internally; the API sends and receives `isDeleted` — adjust either side if your field names differ.

 ---